 - If you had been in this girl's shoes, how would you have reacted? - If she had been your friend, would you have tried to help her?
-How? - In your opinion, why did the boy behave in this way? - How would he have reacted if someone had done the same thing to him?
-Why? - How does respect or a lack of respect manifest in your relationships with others?
+How? - In your opinion, why did the boy behave in this way?

+- How would he have reacted if someone had done the same thing to him?
+Why? - How does the respect or lack of respect appear in your relationships with others?
 When do you know that someone is no longer treating you respectfully?